Tag: Letters

 Letters from the Home Front / Cartas de la Familia

 Hugo Monroy Moscoso shares the story of a mass card which was given to him by his mother.
-After more than sixty years, the writing is faded, but he remembers that it said, “May God protect you and bring you back.”
+After more than sixty years, the writing is faded, but he shares that it said, “May God protect you and bring you back.”
 He explains that it was that card and his faith which allowed him to survive the war.

 Hugo Monroy Moscoso comparte la historia de una imagen de Cristo que le mando su madre.
-Después de más de sesenta años, lo que estaba escrito no se borró, pero el recuerda que decía “Que Dios lo proteja y te traiga.”
+Después de más de sesenta años, lo que estaba escrito se borró, pero el recuerda que decía “Que Dios lo proteja y te traiga.”
 Explica que da las gracias a esa carta y su fe en Dios que sobrevivió a la guerra.

 Ian J. Nathan